 In addition, If you have condition due to which you have a compromised immune system, or you’re sick or elderly, here are high chances that the abscess will spread into other parts of your body and cause serious, even life-threatening medical problems.

 What to do until you can get to your dentist’s office:

--Rinse with warm salt water in area of abscess.
+-Rinse with warm salt water around the area of abscess.
 This will help in reducing the inflammation.